owldot/lanadz.github.io/_posts/2019-07-04-typescript_tips.markdown

 ### VSCode

-If you are digging through type annotation file `*.d.ts` you might find it helpfull to fold some declarationd to level 2 only Hit `cmd`+`shift`+`P` to get the command pallete and look for `Fold Level 2` After that you will see declarations collapsed
+If you are digging through type annotation file `*.d.ts` you might find it helpfull to fold some declarations to level 2 only.

+Hit `cmd`+`shift`+`P` to get the command pallete and look for `Fold Level 2`.

+After that you will see declarations collapsed:

 <div style="width: 100%; text-align: center; padding: 20px 0;">
 <img src="{{site.baseurl}}/assets/ts.fold.png"/>